 Pets are also much more comfortable when they are able to see you, even if they can't be up close.

-Pet gates can be put in places where you want to restrict access, while at the same time allowing you to pick up signs that your dog may need to go outside.
+Pet gates can be put in places where you want to restrict access, while at the same time allowing you to pick up signs that your dog or other pets may need to go outside.

 Before shopping for indoor dog gates: